singularian/mdencode/docs/hashList.md

 5 - Block Group and Block Hash used
 6 - File and Block Group Used
 7 - File and Block Group and Block Hash used

+# HEX Encode Signature Arguments

+Each parameter has a hex code.
+The first [0-F] delineates the type and the second [0-F] delineates the signature number 0 to 15 for the first byte.

+## States
+0 - No Hash
+1 - File Hash used
+2 - Block Group used
+3 - Block Hash used
+4 - File and Block Hash used
+5 - Block Group and Block Hash used
+6 - File and Block Group Used
+7 - File and Block Group and Block Hash used

+## Example
+1F227C42

+1F = File Hash Signature 15
+22 = Block Group Hash Signature 18
+7C = File and Block Group and Block Hash Signature 30 42 = File and Block Hash Signature 33